Intel says sales hit by hard drive shortage

 "In the last two weeks, as the supply became more apparent, we saw a substantial change in our order rate.
 Most of our customers are concerned the shortage will continue -- especially through the early part of the first quarter," Intel Senior Vice President Tom Kilroy told analysts on a conference call.

-Major PC makers including Hewlett Packard (HPQ.N), Dell DELL.O, Lenovo (0992.HK) and Acer (2353.TW) since October have warned to varying degrees that they may build fewer PCs as they use up the current stock of hard drives and struggle to replace them.
+Major PC makers including Hewlett Packard, Dell, Lenovo and Acer since October have warned to varying degrees that they may build fewer PCs as they use up the current stock of hard drives and struggle to replace them.

 Intel said its customers are reducing their stock of chips in anticipation of the hard drive shortage continuing early next year, although it said it still expects sales of PCs to be up in the fourth quarter.